 What is PCOS?

-PCOS is a common endocrine disorder that affects your ovaries — it's estimated to affect as much as 1 out of 5 women.
+PCOS is a common endocrine disorder that affects your ovaries — it's estimated to affect as many as 1 in 10 women in the UK.
 Your endocrine system is responsible for producing various hormones in your body.

 There are 3 main features of PCOS, but you only need to have 2 out of 3 to be diagnosed with PCOS:

 - irregular or missing periods — due to irregular or absent ovulation

 - high levels of "male" hormones — a home PCOS blood test measures your testosterone levels

 - polycystic ovaries — where your ovaries are enlarged and contain fluid-filled sacs